AlsoShantanuBorkar/image_encrypt/README.md

 - Due to these inconsistences in image_picker and the inability to fetch original image path I have created custom image selector that can resolve this issue.

-- Also due to the above issue of not being able to access original image path, the decrypted image is stored in Download/ folder of the application rather than its original location.

-- It is possible to get the original location of the image but it would require more time.

 ### User Interface

 - The UI for the app is kept simple, focusing on functionality rather than appearence